Is there a fast and beautiful, natural way to cover grey?

 Are you a good candidate for hair extensions?

 Hair extensions can be beautiful, adding fullness and length to flat, lifeless hair, but they aren’t for everyone.
-There are so many types to choose from: adhesive, clip in, bonded…and many companies that supply extensions: Great Lengths, Hair Dreams, Hair Stiletto, Hair Treats and Ultra Tress to name a few.
-In this post, I’ll be using Hair Dreams as the extensions to which I am referring as that is the brand of Hair Extensions I use in Boston at my Newbury Street Hair Salon.
+There are so many types to choose from: adhesive, clip in, bonded…and many companies that supply extensions.

-You are a good candidate for these extensions if you:
+You are a good candidate for hair extensions if you:

 - Are gentle with your hair